fjp321/sassy/README.md

 `chmod 777 install.sh config.sh`

 to give full permission to the scripts.
 If this isn't okay with you, the user, then assign permissions as you deem fit.
 However, lack of executable permission will break things.
+## Next
+After install bash is finished, you, the user, will need to change root to /mnt/gentoo.
+THe commands are as follows:

+`chroot /mnt/gentoo /bin/bash
+source /etc/profile
+export PS1="(chroot) ${PS1}"`

+Then run

+`bash install2.sh`

+to continue.

 ## Important Note
 ### No Safety Checks
 This script is like the wild west, there are **no safety checks**.
 I highly encourage you, the user, to at least peruse throught the install scripts and config files to make sure things won't break.